 Now you know you’re allowed to legally wild camp in the Cairngorms, and where to avoid, here’s some of our favourite wild camping spots!

 Some Ideas For Wild Camping Spots In The Cairngorms

-While the fun of wild camping is finding your own special spot, here are some of our favourite spots.
+While the fun of wild camping is finding your own special spot, here are some potential spots.
 As always, if you are unfamiliar with an area – or it’s your first time visiting – then be careful as peat bogs and other dangers exist.